May there be elimination of the Three Obstacles’* all afflictions,

-May all attain wisdom and increase in blessed rewards.
+and may there be attainment of wisdom and increase in blessed rewards.

-(*Hindrances of afflictions 烦恼障, negative karma 业障, retribution 报障)
+(*Obstacles of afflictions 烦恼障, negative karma 业障, retribution 报障)

 Once upon a time, there were two brothers in the Dharma.
 The first liked to study the sutras, and thus diligently cultivated wisdom, while the second preferred to cultivate compassion, by generously helping the poor.
 In these two ways, the duo veered off towards opposite ‘extreme’ directions.
 Of course, both practices are wonderful and praiseworthy in themselves, but they were far from being ideally balanced in their cases.
 As such, their karmic results were naturally extremely different as well.
 In their future lives, the first eventually attained Arhathood.
 However, he received little food offerings and hardly had his fill, often ending up with an empty bowl on his alms rounds.
 One day, on yet another futile trip, he walked by a king’s garden, and saw an elephant heavily adorned with gold and silver necklaces.
 Even the animal’s lodging was lavish, with a mosquito net above to shield him from insects, and a comfortable carpet below for him to lay upon.
 Given good food and water, he was treated as part of the royal family, and was probably the most doted beast in the entire kingdom and region.